joakimwennergren/Gyro-framework/README.md

 ## What is this?

-Gyro is a framework to make 3D visual effects in a window.
+Gyro is a framework to make 3D visual effect.

+## Goal
+* [ ] Create a win32 basic window